-Getting a land mortgage isn’t easy at the best of times, simply due to the lack of lenders in this area.
-Nonetheless, land finance does exist and there are still a number of lenders in the market.
+Getting a land mortgage is challenging at the best of times, simply due to the lack of lenders in this area.
+However, mortgages for land do exist, and there are lenders in this market.

-A mortgage for land may allow you to build the home of your dreams or secure a plot to develop and make a tidy profit.
+Buying land can allow you to build the home of your dreams or secure a plot to develop and make a tidy profit.
 Land can be a great asset as it’s highly sought after and always on the decline, simply because it’s impossible to make more!

 |Brownfield land||Yes, but a few||High|

 |Remortgaging land||Multiple lenders available||Average/high|